yoshida-lab/XenonPy/docs/source/tutorial/6-transfer-learning.rst

 In this tutorial, we will demonstrate how to do a **frozen feature extraction** by using XenonPy.

 This tutorial will use **Refractive Index** data collected from `Polymer Genome <https://www.polymergenome.org>`_.
 Due to data sharing policy of Polymer Genome, we are not providing these data in our package.
-If you want to rerun this notbook locally, please collect these data yourself.
+If you want to rerun this notebook locally, please collect these data yourself.

 -----------------